Jaya-Vashisth/Instacart-Market-Basket-Analysis-master/README.md

 ### Objectives:
 - Analyze the anonymized [data](https://www.kaggle.com/c/instacart-market-basket-analysis/data) of 3 million grocery orders from more than 200,000 Instacart users open sourced by Instacart
 - Find out hidden association between products for better cross-selling and upselling
-- Perform customer segmentation for targeted marketing and anticipate customer behavior
-- Build a Machine Learning model to predict which previously purchased product will be in user’s next order

 ### Project Organization
 ```